cchitsiang/awesome-stars/topics.md

 ## android

+- [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
+With its beautiful interface and powerful skinning engine, it's available for
 - [fluttercandies/flutter_wechat_assets_picker](https://github.com/fluttercandies/flutter_wechat_assets_picker) - An image picker (also with video and audio) for Flutter projects based on the WeChat's UI.
 - [Tencent/wcdb](https://github.com/Tencent/wcdb) - WCDB is a cross-platform database framework developed by WeChat.
 - [ente-io/ente](https://github.com/ente-io/ente) - Fully open source, End to End Encrypted alternative to Google Photos and Apple Photos